 One of the case laws and Judgments was the Gajanan Moreshwar vs. Moreshwar Madan Mantri.

 In this case, Gajanan Mores was having land in Bombay however at rent for an extensive stretch.
 Gajanan Moreshwar was moved to Moreshwar Madan Mantri, however, for a restricted period.
-M Madan began development once again the plot and requested some material from K D Mohandas, when K D Mohandas requested the instalment of the material, M Madan would not compensate the sum and mentioned G Moreshwar to set up a home loan deed for K D Mohandas.
+M Madan began the development once again the plot and requested some material from K D Mohandas, when K D Mohandas requested the installment of the material, M Madan would not compensate the sum and mentioned G Moreshwar to set up a home loan deed for K D Mohandas.
 The loan cost was chosen and G Moreshwar put a charge over his ownership.
 As indicated by the deed, a date was chosen for the arrival of the chief sum.
 In any case, M Madan concludes that he will pay the chief sum alongside the interest to deliver from a home loan deed, and chooses a specific date for something very similar.

 In this case, the court held that if an indemnity holder has raised a liability that is absolute in nature, the indemnity holder may order the indemnifier to fulfil the responsibility or pay the sum.
 It is not necessary for a commitment to compensate for a loss.